knightzone111/TQDataLoader/README.md

 tqsdk 1.8

 ## Features
+Data visualization is built on dash module.
+Dash is a great package in python dealing with web-based charts and interactive plots.
 1. Chinese Futures Data downloading and udpating periodically.
 2. Single product klines and volume display.
 3. 3D surface term structure plot.